bits/UTF-8-Unicode-Test-Documents/README.md

 10000–​1FFFF Plane 1: Supplementary Multilingual Plane
 20000–​2FFFF Plane 2: Supplementary Ideographic Plane
 30000–​DFFFF Planes 3–13: *Unassigned*
-E0000–​EFFFF Plane 14: Supplement­ary Special-purpose Plane
+E0000–​EFFFF Plane 14: Supplementary Special-purpose Plane
-F0000–​10FFFF Planes 15–16: Supplement­ary Private Use Area
+F0000–​10FFFF Planes 15–16: Supplementary Private Use Area

 The documents' filenames indicate the range of characters / code points they contain.
 Refer to the above to see how these map to the various Unicode planes.